Wind-WindKids/winding/samples/sophieandwind/ice.md

 --
 i_scream: page, text
 --
-On Saturday, he biked to his favorite ice cream shop, the one where he and Sophie had once traded bites, arguing over which flavor was best.
+On Sunday, he biked to his favorite ice cream shop, the one where he and Sophie had once traded bites, arguing over which flavor was best.